Nils-Treuheit/SCION-TV/README.md

 At the moment Video JS sadly only properly supports one of our encoding formats, which is [advanced video coding(avc)](https://en.wikipedia.org/wiki/Advanced_Video_Coding) or better known as H.264.
 An overview of supported encoding and stream formats can be found [here](https://github.com/videojs/http-streaming/blob/main/docs/supported-features.md).</br>

 ## Future Upgrade:</br>
 Use [Google's Shakaplayer](https://opensource.google/projects/shaka-player) insetead of Video JS.
-This requires an [extensive setup](https://shaka-player-demo.appspot.com/docs/api/tutorial-welcome.html) of an additional server infrastructure.
+The player from Google should support more encoding formats and should be more efficent since it is a local setup.
+However, this player requires an [extensive setup](https://shaka-player-demo.appspot.com/docs/api/tutorial-welcome.html) of an additional server infrastructure.